OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 The diagnostic listener runs as an independent process from weather production and publishing.
-It records non-retained messages from the Inkplate through the `MQTT` logger, atomically stores the latest message in the shared data directory, and resubscribes after reconnecting. `/api/v1/status` exposes the message as `inkplate.latest_diagnostic`, and `/status` displays its receive time, topic, and text.
+It records non-retained messages from the Inkplate through the `MQTT` logger, atomically stores recent messages in the shared data directory, and resubscribes after reconnecting.
+The listener keeps the 10 most recent client messages. `/api/v1/status` exposes them as `inkplate.recent_diagnostics`, and `/status` displays their receive times, topics, and text under **Inkplate client diagnostics**, separately from the server's MQTT publishing status.
 Messages are capped at 4096 characters and retained broker messages are ignored.
 Native installations use `inkplate-diagnostics.service`; Compose uses the `diagnostics` service.
 When diagnostics are disabled, that process exits successfully.
 The matching firmware topic is configured in the Inkplate `mqtt_logger` section, either on